sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/100 - senseml-reference-introduction.md

 hidden: false
 ---

- Use SenseML to write "configs" (a collection of queries) to extract structured data from an document type, for example, auto insurance quotes or home inspection reports.
+ Use SenseML to write "configs" (collection of queries) to extract structured data from documents, for example, auto insurance quotes or home inspection reports.

 See the following pages for reference documentation for the SenseML query language: